OctaneOolong/shimadzu-spectra-extractor/README.md

 # shimadzu-spectra-extractor
-A python script for extracting the spectra from the txt files the instrument produces, concating them and storing as a csv with headers.
+A python script for extracting the spectra from the txt files the instrument produces, concatenating them in a df and storing as a csv.